julien-muke/aws-amplify-cognito-app/README.md

 * Then back in `app.js` we had commented out these two lines, put that back in: `import Quiz from './Quiz';` and `<Quiz /> ` save that file and when you save it your page should refresh, you should see the quiz game

 ![28](https://github.com/julien-muke/aws-amplify-cognito-app/assets/110755734/7c88bd86-7e2f-4bf9-8188-53289d3f835d)

+## ➡️ Step 5 - Create a new GitHub repository and push local code to it